Skip to content

 What is Resveratrol?

-Resveratrol is a antioxidant molecule that belongs to the group of secondary plant substances and there belongs to the polyphenols .
-In general, secondary plant substances are plant hormones or colors, fragrances, flavors or defensive substances that ensure the survival of their producers.
+Resveratrol is a antioxidant molecule, which belongs to the group of secondary plant substances and there to the polyphenols In general, secondary plant substances are plant hormones or colorants, fragrances, flavors, or defense substances that ensure the survival of their producers.
 Polyphenols have shown antioxidant and anti-inflammatory properties in studies.
-Resveratrol is also discussed as a longevity molecule in research by David Sinclair .
+Resveratrol is used in research by David Sinclair also discussed as longevity molecule.

 Resveratrol can exist in two structural forms (isomers): trans-resveratrol and cis-resveratrol.
-The only difference between the two forms is a small chemical subtlety in the molecular structure, which, however, has significant consequences.
-Trans-resveratrol has been shown in studies to be more stable and more bioavailable, meaning our bodies can absorb and utilize the molecule more efficiently.
+The two forms differ only in a small chemical subtlety in the molecular structure, which, however, has significant consequences.
+Trans-resveratrol has been shown in studies to be more stable and better bioavailable, which means that our body can absorb and utilize the molecule more efficiently.

-High wine consumption and fatty food are common in France - how does that fit together?
+High wine consumption and fatty food are common in France - how do they fit together?

 Resveratrol and the French Paradox

-French people are known for their wine consumption, fatty cuisine and at the same time for their longevity.
-What seems entirely illogical is appropriately referred to in science as the “French paradox”.
+The French are known for their wine consumption, fatty cuisine and, at the same time, for their longevity.
+What seems entirely illogical is aptly referred to in science as the "French paradox".
 Researchers attribute this to the high polyphenol content in selected French red wines.
-In particular, the Pinot Noir has a very high concentration of resveratrol compared to other wines, due to its small grapes and favorable temperature conditions, with up to 2.78 mg per 100 milliliters.
+Especially the Pinot Noir, has due to its small grape and the favorable temperature conditions with up to 2.78 mg per 100 milliliters, a very high concentration of resveratrol compared to other wines.

 Oxidative stress as a stumbling block

-Our body is confronted with “oxidative stress” every day.
-This refers to an excess of oxygen radicals that arise due to natural metabolic processes.
+Every day, our body is confronted with "oxidative stress".
+This refers to an excess of oxygen radicals that arises as a result of natural metabolic processes.
 Due to their chemical makeup, free radicals are highly reactive, meaning they like to form bonds with other molecules - regardless of whether they are already in a liaison or not.
-As a result, they can damage cellular structures such as the cell membrane, proteins and even DNA, the blueprint of our body.
+This can damage cellular structures such as the cell membrane, proteins and even DNA, the blueprint of our body.

-Oxygen radicals, however, are not per se destructive.
-In normal amounts, they help defend against pathogens such as bacteria or viruses.
-In sano there is a balance between the benefits and harms of free radicals.
+However, oxygen radicals are not per se destructive.
+In normal quantities, they help to fight off pathogens such as bacteria or viruses.
+In sano There is a balance between the benefits and harms of free radicals.

 If this balancing act fails and too many oxygen radicals are created in a short period of time, we have various coping mechanisms at our disposal.
-In addition to the cell's classic repair mechanisms, there is the antioxidant protective shield.
+In addition to the classic repair mechanisms of the cell, there is the antioxidant protective shield.
 These include molecules such as resveratrol, which have a direct or indirect antioxidant effect.

-Trans-Resveratrol protects like an umbrella from free radicals that attack our cells.
+Trans-resveratrol acts like an umbrella to protect us from free radicals that attack our cells.

-A antioxidant is first of all “anti” – i.e. negatively disposed towards someone or something.
-The second part of the word “-oxidans” tells us who.
+A antioxidant is first of all "anti“ – that is, negatively disposed towards someone or something.
+The second part of the word tells us towards whom "-oxidant“.
 This stands for oxygen radicals.
-Our body has antioxidants that catch and bind these radicals and thereby render them harmless.
+Our body has antioxidants that capture and bind these radicals, thereby rendering them harmless.
 Resveratrol has exactly this effect.
-There are also the classic antioxidants, which include vitamin A, vitamin C and vitamin E, as well as beta-carotene and selenium.
-The market for these vitamins as food supplements is huge.
-However, there was just as much disappointment when studies on very large populations failed to show any benefits from supplementation with these vitamins.
+In addition, there are the classic antioxidants, which include vitamin A, vitamin C and vitamin E, as well as beta-carotene and selenium.
+The market for these vitamins as dietary supplements is huge.
+However, the disappointment was just as great when studies on very large populations failed to show any benefits of supplementing with these vitamins.

 The indirect antioxidant effect

-In the human body, the molecule has various functions and effects.
+The molecule has various functions and effects in the human body.
 Through both direct and indirect antioxidant effects, resveratrol strengthens the antioxidant system and supports essential protective mechanisms.

 In addition to a protective effect for cardiovascular and neurological diseases such as Alzheimer's, an anti-cancer effect has also been described.
-In clinical studies, a reduction in systolic blood pressure in hypertensive patients and a reduction in blood sugar levels in patients with diabetes mellitus were confirmed.
+Clinical studies have confirmed a reduction in systolic blood pressure in hypertensive patients and a reduction in blood sugar levels in patients with diabetes mellitus.

-In addition, in-vitro studies have shown that Resveratrol as Activator of Sirtuins – which we have already gotten to know in the context of nicotinamide adenine dinucleotide (NAD) – was able to demonstrate a life-extending effect.
-The list of positive effects of resveratrol on health is even longer and is constantly being expanded.
+In addition, in vitro Studies have shown that resveratrol as an activator of sirtuins – which we have already discussed in the context of nicotinamide adenine dinucleotide (NAD) – have been able to demonstrate a life-prolonging effect.
+The list of the positive effects of resveratrol on health is even longer and is constantly being expanded.

 However, studies also report negative effects of supplementing the molecule.
-This is due to “Hormesis”.
-This effect has been known since Paracelsus and means “The dose makes the poison”.
-So only a very high dose of resveratrol leads to these negative effects.
-However, where is the limit?
-The dose considered safe, for example, was 450 mg per day in a person weighing 60 kg.
-Converted to the resveratrol-rich Pinot Noir, this corresponds to around 22 bottles.
+This is due to “hormesis“.
+This effect has been known since Paracelsus and means “The dose makes the poison“.
+Only a very high dose of resveratrol leads to these negative effects.
+But where is the limit?
+For example, a dose considered safe is 450 mg per day for a person weighing 60 kg.
+Converted to resveratrol-rich Pinot Noir, this equates to about 22 bottles.
 Thanks to research, scientists have already managed to isolate the molecule and we can now consume the pure form.

 How can I take resveratrol?

-It is also recommended to take resveratrol early in the morning, on an empty stomach, i.e. without eating beforehand.
+It is also recommended to take resveratrol early in the morning, on an empty stomach, i.e. without prior food intake.

 The bioavailability of resveratrol powder can be significantly increased by mixing the powder with a spoonful of oil.